 What complicates the process of early detection is the fact that dogs and cats are both inclined to hide disease by instinct.
-For animals in nature, this is actually an advantage; predators tend to prey upon sick animals, so appearing healthy is a good way to avoid becoming a meal.
+For animals in nature, this is an advantage.
+This is because predators tend to prey upon sick animals, so appearing healthy is a good way to avoid becoming a meal.

-One of the most crucial parts of these examinations, particularly for senior pets, is blood tests.
-These provide your veterinarian with information about their patient’s health from within, where diseases have no way of hiding, and are among the main ways for us to detect asymptomatic illnesses.
+One of the most important parts of these examinations, particularly for senior pets, is blood tests.
+These provide your veterinarian with vital information about their patient’s health from within, where diseases have no way of hiding and are among the main ways for us to detect asymptomatic illness.
 These tests can be run at any time, and results for them come back quickly.

 There are also times in which dogs and cats cannot hide their symptoms.
 Some signs of disease to be watchful for include: